 How much will VeriFide cost?

 VeriFide is available as an additional module to CAQH ProView, and pricing depends on factors specific to each health plan.
-Please email your request to firstname.lastname@example.org and a member of the CAQH team will contact you to review pricing options.
+Please request a product demo for more information.

 Will providers be charged to participate in this service?